samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 | 7 | [Fire Shield](/spells/2618894-fire-shield), [Wall of Fire](/spells/2619107-wall-of-fire) |
 | 9 | [Geas](/spells/2618940-geas), [Insect Plague](/spells/2619183-insect-plague) |

-#### Level 6: Dark One’s Own Luck
+#### Level 6: Dark One's Own Luck

 You can call on your fiendish patron to alter fate in your favor.
 When you make an ability check or a saving throw, you can use this feature to add 1d10 to your roll.
-You can do so after seeing the roll but before any of the roll’s effects occur.
+You can do so after seeing the roll but before any of the roll's effects occur.

 You can use this feature a number of times equal to your Charisma modifier (minimum of once), but you can use it no more than once per roll.
 You regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).